 Schengen Visa Waiver for UAE Passport Holders and Citizens

 Following the Schengen visa waiver for UAE passport holders and citizens, you are no longer expected or required to apply for a Schengen visa.
-You only need your valid passport before traveling to any of the Schengen visa member states.
-Any UAE citizen holding a special, service, diplomatic or ordinary passport is no longer required to get a visa before traveling to countries in the Schengen zone and EU.
+You only need your valid passport before travelling to any of the Schengen visa member states.
+Any UAE citizen holding a special, service, diplomatic, or ordinary passport is no longer required to get a visa before travelling to countries in the Schengen zone and EU.
 As a UAE passport holder, you do not need a visa to travel for a short stay (90 days maximum) to any of the following Schengen visa countries;

-In addition to the above countries, UAE passport holders and citizens are exempted from visa requirements when traveling to the following countries;
+In addition to the above countries, UAE passport holders and citizens are exempted from visa requirements when travelling to the following countries;

 |San Marino||The Vatican|

 With this waiver, the Emirates became the first Arab country, the second Middle East country, and the third Islamic country to enjoy this privilege.

 Types of Visa for UAE Passport Holders and Citizens Traveling to Schengen and EU Zones